mykolav/coollang-2020-fs/README.md

 ## Install .NET 8 SDK

 The compiler is written in F#.
 F# is a .NET language.
-Rather predictably, a .NET SDK is a dependency.
+In the light of these facts, it might not necessarily come as a surprise that a .NET SDK is a dependency.

 Get it from [the download page](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).